mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Priyam Vijayvargia</div>
-                  <p>I am currently HDA Core Team Member at SARC.
-In my second year, I worked as Hostel 9 Alumni Secretary, SARC and Events coordinator at E-cell.
-I play badminton and was a part of NSO and Inter-IIT camp in my freshman year.
-I have had the experience to be a Ch307 TA.
-I love to explore new horizons and network with people!</p>
+                  <p>Currently the HDA Core Team Member at SARC.
+In my second year, I worked as Hostel 9 Alumni Secretary, SARC & Events coordinator at E-cell.
+I play badminton & was a part of NSO & Inter-IIT camp in my first year.
+I have had the experience to be a CH307 TA.</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>